 - 1. Receive reports regarding any key issues arising from Subject Boards. - 2.
 Discuss and comment upon matters which affect whole areas of study and assessment at different levels. - 3.
 Advise the Academic Board on issues of continuity and progression. - 4.
-Report to Academic Board on the academic progress of the University's programmes. - 5.
+Report to the Academic Board on the academic progress of the University's programmes. - 5.
 Engage students in the development and enhancement of academic provision and standards - 6.
 Consider any other issues which may be raised to the Academic Board. - 7.
 Consider any cross-institutional non-academic matters affecting students. - 8.
-Provide a student voice on cross University matters.
+Provide a student voice on cross-University matters.

-Information on the membership of the Board of Studies and Boards of Examiners is available for reference on the UCB website.
+Information on the membership of the Board of Studies is available for reference on the UCB website.

-The Guild of Students will train and advise all student representatives in their role at the above Boards.
+The Guild of Students is responsible for providing training and guidance to all student representatives in preparation for their roles at the Subject Boards and Boards of Study.

 In addition, student representatives may also have the opportunity to meet with an External Examiner/Verifier about their programme experiences.
-This person will be independent of UCB and ensure a transparent and consistent approach to assessment marking and exam board decisions.
+This person will be independent of UCB and ensure a transparent and consistent approach to assessment, marking, and exam board decisions.

 Finally, all students will have the opportunity to provide feedback on their experience through surveys issued throughout the year.
-Your tutors will provide more information on these surveys.
+Tutors will provide more information on these surveys.